Post Summary: Fun things to do in Sandpoint, Idaho, that are adventurous, yummy, and unique.

 Since 1995, Pend d’Oreille Winery has been producing award-winning wine from grapes cultivated in the Northwest.
 Production is done in Sandpoint, and you can visit their lovely winery, where you can do a pre-selected tasting menu or a flight of your choice.
 The Huckleberry Blush is a standout and one you’ll want to try.
 They also offer light fare and delicious pizzas.
 With high ceilings and a bright corner building with large windows, the space invites you to stay awhile and chat.
 They often have live music playing, so check their website for any events they’re hosting.

 The three other breweries are all in town and within a 6-10 minute walk of each other.
-There’s no official tour to go on, so lace up your walking shoes, use Google Maps, and taste the best of Sandpoint beer at your own leisure.
+There’s no official tour to go on, so lace up your walking shoes, open up Google Maps, and taste the best of Sandpoint beer at your own leisure.
 Matchwood Brewing is a hip brewery with a fantastic eating area and family-friendly vibe, Mick Duffs Brewing Company is a classic brewpub located in the old Federal Building and a favorite amongst locals, and Utara Brewing Company is a low-key neighborhood brewery that offers tasty Indian food with their IPA’s.
 You can also add in Idaho Pour Authority, a taproom that showcases 16 rotating craft beers.

 TRY THE BEST COFFEE IN NORTH IDAHO